Farm ponds and waterbodies

 Flowers at water margins such as angelica, water-mint and purple loosestrife are valuable for pollinators.
 Healthy waterbodies can support a huge number of marginal and aquatic plants, including once common plants like marsh marigold and water crowfoot.

-A network of healthy ponds and wet habitats are essential for amphibians to reproduce and also survive within the landscape to feed.
+A network of healthy ponds and wet habitats are essential for amphibians to breed, and grass snakes are strongly associated with ponds and other wetlands as they feed on amphibians and fish.
 Birds and mammals will also make use of many wet habitats to drink.

 One of the key points to managing waterbodies is appropriate buffering to protect them from run-off and pollutants, as many species rely on clean water to survive.

-- Invasive aquatic plants can sometimes appear in new ponds, so keep an eye out for the worst offenders like New Zealand pigmy weed and parrots feather.
-Pull these out as soon as possible as both are capable of taking over a pond in a short space of time.
+- Invasive aquatic plants can sometimes appear in ponds, so keep an eye out for the worst offenders like New Zealand pigmy weed and parrots feather.

-- If scrub starts to develop around the pond, it’s worth managing it so it doesn’t over-shade the pond.
+- If scrub starts to develop around the pond, it is worth managing it so it doesn’t over-shade the pond.
 Some dappled shade is good, but keeping the pond open and sunny is very important.
+It can often be a balancing act to retain good terrestrial habitat (such as that provided by trees and scrub) and to keep ponds open.
+A good compromise is to retain trees on the northern side of the pond, but keeping the southern perimeter open.

 - Reedmace and common reed can often colonise ponds, and they can be very invasive, swiftly out competing other plants.
-It may be necessary to remove both to encourage a diverse pond community.
+It may be necessary to remove both to encourage a diverse pond community but should be undertaken sensitively and not all in one season.

 If you decide to enhance your existing ponds by establishing new ones, you can maximise their value by following the guidance in the section on Wet Features.